Senior Information Technology (IT) Auditor Salary

 Popular Employer Salaries for Senior Information Technology (IT) Auditor

 J.P.
 Morgan Chase & Co.
-(JPMCC) offers the largest salaries in town — $99K on average.
+(JPMCC) offers the highest compensation with a median salary of $99K.

 Popular Skills for Senior Information Technology (IT) Auditor